albertZhangTJ/sqlancer-lancerfuzz/src/lancerfuzz/docs/Documentation.md

 ## Quick Start

+We have prepared (not yet) annotated LancerSpec files for MySQL dialect, SQLite dialect, as well as Postgresql dialect.
+You can use these files as starting point for implementing you grammar file.

 _TODO_

-## Grammar File
+## LancerSpec Syntax

-LancerFuzz takes in a grammar file in ANTLR syntax.
+LancerFuzz takes in a LancerSpec grammar file, which is essentially an annotated ANTLR syntax.
 For more details about ANTLR, see [ANTLRv4 Documentation](https://github.com/antlr/antlr4/blob/master/doc/index.md).
 For list of ANTLR grammar files for different SQL dialects, see [ANTLRv4 GitHub repo](https://github.com/antlr/grammars-v4/tree/master/sql).

-In order to improve semantic validity of the generated test cases, LancerFuzz needs more than mere plain grammar files.
+In order to improve semantic validity of the generated test cases, LancerFuzz needs more than mere context-free grammar files.

-The extra semantic information shall be provided in [ANTLR Action](https://github.com/antlr/antlr4/blob/master/doc/actions.md).
+The extra semantic information shall be provided as [ANTLR Action](https://github.com/antlr/antlr4/blob/master/doc/actions.md).
 Details described below.

-### TL;DR
+### Overview

-Below are the extra information in the grammar file (compared to plain ANTLR grammar file) need by LancerFuzz and things in normal ANTLR grammar file that we do not support.
+Below are the types of extra information in the grammar file (compared to plain context-free ANTLR grammar file) need by LancerFuzz and what scenarios do they prevent.

 _TODO_